-Claude Code performs best when given four things upfront: a scoped task, the files to read first, what “good” looks like, and what NOT to touch.
+Claude Code performs best when a prompt gives it four things upfront: a scoped task, the files to read first, what “good” looks like, and what NOT to touch.
 Drop any of the four and you get over-eager refactors, surprise schema changes, and PRs that need to be unwound.
-These prompts hit those structures and add planning gates where the cost of being wrong is high.
-Pair with code review prompts before merging.
+The 12 prompts below carry those four parts and add explicit approval gates where the cost of being wrong is high.

 Best for